 Since 2009, the government has been vigilant in exposing health care fraud; between then and 2011, the Health Care Fraud Prevention and Enforcement Action Team (HEAT) has increased the number of individuals charged with criminal health care fraud by 75 percent.
 In 2011, HEAT coordinated the largest federal health care fraud takedown involving $530 million in fraudulent billing.

-At Gordon & Doner , we understand how health care fraud, tax and corporate fraud impact the everyday person.
+At Gordon & Partners , we understand how health care fraud, tax and corporate fraud impact the everyday person.

-If you suspect that a company is defrauding the government, the attorneys at Gordon & Doner can help you determine if you have a claim under the False Claims Act.
+If you suspect that a company is defrauding the government, the whistleblower attorneys at Gordon & Partners can help you determine if you have a claim under the False Claims Act.